rust-tw/book-tw/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-20/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-20: Receiving and executing the jobs in the
+<span class="caption">範例 20-20: Receiving and executing the jobs in the
 worker’s thread</span>

 Here, we first call `lock` on the `receiver` to acquire the mutex, and then we